GoldenretriverYT/PluginsForPolytoriaCreator/README.md

 ```

 ### Creator Versions
 As you have noticed, the creator version contains dots, but I expect you to provide a number?
 Well, its easy.
-Remove the dots and take the number without the dots.
+Replace the dots with '0' and take the number without the dots.
 Thats your numeric version.
 I am not sure if this idea has flaws so if it has
 please tell me and I will try to make a better numeric version "calculator"

 ## Future Plans